The Division of Counselling Psychology promotes the interests of Counselling Psychologists across the UK.

 The DCoP trainee prize will be awarded at the Division of Counselling Psychology Annual conference.

 The winner will be awarded a prize of £100, while the two runners-up will receive £50 each.

-In addition the winner and runners up will receive a one day registration at the DCoP Annual Conference in London and up to £200 per person will be reimbursed to cover the cost of travel (in accordance with BPS travel expense guidelines).
+In addition the winner and runners up will receive a one day registration at the DCoP Annual Conference and up to £200 per person will be reimbursed to cover the cost of travel (in accordance with BPS travel expense guidelines).

 If any of the winners cannot attend, their prizes will be sent in the post.